Ottawa Jazz Orchestra

 Contact

-Feel free to contact us for any information about season concerts and other performances.
-Our musicians are available to play at private events.
-Send us a message if you’d like to chat about live jazz for your event.
+Feel free to contact us about season concerts or if you’d like to chat about live jazz for your event.